Roy-Kid/molq/README.md

 # Hamilton-HPC-Orchestra
-[WIP] An extension for sf-hamilton to delegate node/task to HPC resource management system
+[WIP] An extension for sf-hamilton to delegate node/task to HPC resource management system.

+This repository provides the **molq** library which offers a small set of decorators for submitting Hamilton tasks to local machines or to SLURM based clusters.

 ## Proposal
 [Hamilton](https://hamilton.dagworks.io/en/latest/) is a general-purpose, extensible workflow framework with high-quality code.
 The data flow or workflow is constructed using pure Python functions, which are compiled into a DAG (Directed Acyclic Graph) and executed by different executors.
 To scale up the Python code for parallel and remote execution, several [GraphAdapters](https://hamilton.dagworks.io/en/latest/reference/graph-adapters/) have been implemented.
 These extensions allow pure Python code to be orchestrated with third-party unified compute frameworks, such as Ray, Dask, Spark, etc.